-For more information about the Resident Agreement or your rights and responsibilities, go to My Aged Care at www.myagedcare.gov.au or call 1800 200 422.
+For assistance in understanding the Resident Agreement or your rights and responsibilities, call My Aged Care on 1800 200 422 or visit myagedcare.gov.au.

 What about my family, friends or carer?

 Even if you move into an aged care home, your family, friends or carer are still a part of your life.
 If you like, they can speak with the staff at your aged care home about how they can still help out and continue to play a role in your care.